failattu/vsaa-exitgames-webhooks/README.md

 This project depends on several npm packages.
 Make sure you have npm packages restify, restify-oauth2, underscore, crypto and mysql installed before trying to run it.

+v.0.0.2
+---
+Moved app credentials to MySQL and changed the example schema.
+It is now provided as a separate file.

 v.0.0.1
 ---
 Initial commit with two REST entry points: